 If you are currently a professional engineer, professional geoscientist, engineer-in-training, geoscientist-in-training, provisional licensee, engineering licensee (or equivalent such as limited member or professional licensee), or geoscience licensee (or equivalent such as limited member or professional licensee) in good standing, in another Canadian jurisdiction, or your registration lapsed less than three months ago, choose one of the options below for inter-association mobility.

-Note that if you have a “non-practising” status in the other Association/Ordre then you are not eligible for inter-Association mobility unless you go through whatever process is necessary to reinstate your licence to practice engineering or geoscience.
-However, if you went to non-practising status 3 months ago or less, then you can apply under mobility (same treatment as former members of another Association).
+Note that if you have a “non-practicing” status in the other Association/Ordre then you are not eligible for inter-Association mobility unless you go through whatever process is necessary to reinstate your licence to practice engineering or geoscience.
+However, if you went to non-practicing status 3 months ago or less, then you can apply under mobility (same treatment as former members of another Association).

 Inter-Association Mobility - Professional Member

 I am registered as a professional engineer or professional geoscientist in another jurisdiction in Canada.

 I am registered as an engineer-in-training, geoscientist-in-training or provisional licensee* in another jurisdiction in Canada.

 *Provisional Licensee - APEGS does not have a "provisional licensee" registration category.
 In other Associations, depending on the Association, it signifies that the person has met all of the requirements for professional registration except for either the one year of Canadian work experience or the language requirement.
 The mobility application type you are eligible for with APEGS is either engineer-in-training or geoscientist-in-training.

 If you have questions or to discuss the best route for your situation contact Shawna Argue, Director of Registration at email@example.com or call her at the APEGS office.